-- File Format: Determines what type of file will be created.
-The default is PSD.
-You can also select JPG or TIFF. - Color Space: Determines what RGB working color space is used; Adobe RGB 1998, sRGB or ProPhoto RGB. - in red) Bit Depth: The bit-depth drop-down menu determines the bit depth (8 or 16 bits per pixel). - Resolution: Determines the resolution of the file. • - Stack with Original: When enabled, the new image is stacked with the original image upon return to Lightroom from Resize. - Use Original for Single PSDs: When enabled, if you select a single image in PSD format, the original file will be edited, rather making a copy. - Ask Every Time: When checked, Lightroom will present these export copy options whenever you chose an item from the Plug-In Extras submenu.
+- Bit Depth: The bit-depth drop-down menu determines the bit depth (8 or 16 bits per pixel). - Resolution: Determines the resolution of the file. - Stack with Original: When enabled, the new image is stacked with the original image upon return to Lightroom from Resize. - Use Original for Single PSDs: When enabled, if you select a single image in PSD format, the original file will be edited, rather making a copy. - Ask Every Time: When checked, Lightroom will present these export copy options whenever you chose an item from the Plug-In Extras submenu.
 Turning this option off will bypass the file-export window inside Lightroom, using the options set in Plug-In Preferences window.

+Export Options

-Ask Every Time menu, the edited Cancel OK ile from Lightroom to Resize via Lightroom's Plug-In Extras file will be created according to your settings in the as section of Resize's Preferences window (highlighted above e file.
-Export Options v image rn to What to Edit Edit a Copy with Lightroom Settings This creates a copy in the file format and options based on the application preferences with any Lr settings applied.
+What to Edit

+• Edit a Copy with Lightroom Settings

+This creates a copy in the file format and options based on the application preferences with any Lr settings applied.
 The settings are cooked into the photo and not re-editable.

-Edit a Copy d, if you ginal file This creates a copy in the file format and options based on the application preferences with no Lr settings applied.
-Open Original This sends the original photo to ON1.
-If the original photo is a RAW photo, this option is disabled. will Copy Options er you File Format: Photoshop (Supports Layers) 📀 enu.
-Color Space: Adobe RGB (1998) xport Bit Depth: 16-bit ᅌ Resolution: 300 pixels/inch ᅌ set in Ask Every Time Cancel OK
+Edit a Copy

+This creates a copy in the file format and options based on the application preferences with no Lr settings applied.

+Open Original

+This sends the original photo to ON1.
+If the original photo is a RAW photo, this option is disabled.

+Copy Options

+File Format: Photoshop (Supports Layers) ᅌ

+Color Space: Adobe RGB (1998) ᅌ

+Bit Depth: 16-bit ᅌ Resolution: 300 pixels/inch ᅌ

+Ask Every Time